beave/sagan/doc/source/install.rst

    sudo make install

-This example Quick start installs Sagan with more features including the required prerequisitises, ``libognorm`` (log normalization), ``libesmtp`` (e-mail support), ``libmaxminddb`` (GeoIP), ``hiredis`` (Redis), ``libpcap`` (sniffing logs).
+This example Quick start installs Sagan with more features including the required prerequisites, ``libognorm`` (log normalization), ``libesmtp`` (e-mail support), ``libmaxminddb`` (GeoIP), ``hiredis`` (Redis), ``libpcap`` (sniffing logs).

 A more complete quick start
 ---------------------------

-This example installs Sagan with the most common and useful prereqisities.
+This example installs Sagan with the most common and useful prerequisites.

 A more complete quick start::